 The operational posture differentiates Carey’s EV pilot from the announcement-stage programs running at other worldwide-network operators.
 The EV chauffeur pool is trained specifically on regenerative-braking smoothness, range management across multi-stop principal workflows and charging-stop sequencing that integrates with the principal’s meeting cadence rather than the chauffeur’s convenience.
 The dispatch platform routes EV bookings against charging-infrastructure availability and the principal’s daily mileage forecast before confirming the vehicle assignment, which produces a fulfillment reliability profile that approaches the internal-combustion fleet’s posture rather than degrading meaningfully against it.

-Ideal use case is the Fortune 500 ESG-reporting corporate program with multi-metro Americas volume that consolidates ground spend through a worldwide-network supplier and requires per-trip emissions reporting integrated with enterprise sustainability platforms.
+Ideal use case is the multi-metro Americas enterprise that consolidates ground spend through a worldwide-network supplier for the metros outside the flat-rate primary’s home footprint and requires per-trip emissions reporting integrated with enterprise sustainability platforms.

-Blacklane is the global app-network operator with the deepest credentialed-tier EV book in the Americas in Q2 2026.
+Blacklane is the global app-network operator with the deepest credentialed-tier EV book in the Americas in Q2 2026, and the second of the two real operators in this index.
 The mature European market position has produced a chauffeur affiliate pool with EV-fluent operators across the Americas metros, and the platform’s EV-preferred filtering at booking has been live since 2023 with material adoption across enterprise and traveler-initiated bookings.
-EV penetration in mature Americas metros — New York, Los Angeles, San Francisco, Toronto, Vancouver — sits in the 12-20 percent range against the credentialed-tier vehicle count, materially higher than the operator-owned tier and on a trajectory toward 25-30 percent by 2028.
+EV penetration in mature Americas metros — New York, Los Angeles, San Francisco, Toronto, Vancouver — sits in the 12-20 percent range against the credentialed-tier vehicle count, materially higher than the worldwide-network operator-owned tier and on a trajectory toward 25-30 percent by 2028.

 The reporting infrastructure is the structural strength.
 Blacklane publishes per-trip CO2-equivalent emissions in-app for every booking, with the methodology audited externally and documented in the operator’s published sustainability reports.
 Carbon-offset purchasing is available per-trip and at the account level.
 The data exchange with enterprise sustainability platforms operates through standard API integrations and the per-trip granularity required for SEC and CSRD-aligned disclosure is built into the platform rather than requested as a custom enterprise deliverable.